Hamburger Hill: Plot

-The eleventh and final assault is mounted by the remaining troops, whose bitterness and exhaustion is overcome by desperation and unit pride.
-The final enemy positions are overrun but the cost is heavy.
-Lieutenant Eden is seriously wounded, losing his arm.
-Murphy, Worcester, Motown, Bienstock and Languilli are killed before the few remaining troops make it to the summit.
+The eleventh and final assault is mounted by troops whose bitterness and exhaustion is overcome by desperation and unit pride.
+The final enemy positions are overrun at heavy cost.
+Lieutenant Eden loses his right arm, while Murphy, Worcester, Motown, Bienstock and Languilli are killed.
 Frantz, stunned by the loss of so many friends, is dazed and wounded by an enemy bayonet.
-Beletsky, also wounded but enraged, leads the final push to the summit.
-A bleeding and weak Frantz also makes it to the top and rests by a stump alongside Beletsky and Washburn as the battlefield finally goes silent.
-The final image is the now battle-aged, tear-streaked and haunted face of Beletsky as he gazes at the carnage below.
-Constant radio chatter is overheard but there is no reply.
+Beletsky, wounded but enraged, leads the final push to the summit where a bleeding and exhausted Frantz, Washburn and Beletsky sit together in the dirt as the battlefield finally goes silent.

 Epilogue

 The movie epilogue is a poem by Major Michael Davis O'Donnell, January 1, 1970, Dak To, Vietnam which reads as follows: "If you are able, save for them a place inside of you and save one backward glance when you are leaving for the places they can no longer go.
 Be not ashamed to say you loved them, though you may not have always.
 Take what they have left and what they have taught you with their dying and keep it with your own.
 And in that time when men decide and feel safe to call the war insane, take one moment to embrace those gentle heroes you left behind."